African-Alliance/website/README.md

 ## Development

-To work on the project, in your CMD run:
+To work on the project, in your command line run:

 `git clone https://github.com/African-Alliance/website.git`

 then